Upton Barn Weddings

 Upton-Barn-Wedding-Photographer-Becky-Weir-Photography1110

 Jenny and Mike got wed on a scorching hot day in September 2021, there wasn’t a cloud in the sky and it was hot!
-The bride and her bridesmaids looked stunning as they walked down the aisle in the walled garden and Jenny looked thrilled to be given away by her lovely dad, after several postponements due to the coronavirus pandemic.
-Guests lined the steps as we took group shots in the shade of the oak framed window of the building.
-My second photographer and I worked hard to take candid photographs of guests having fun during the drinks reception in the hard mid-day sunlight.
+The bride and her bridesmaids looked stunning as they walked down the aisle in the walled garden and Jenny looked thrilled to be given away by her lovely dad, after several postponements due to the pandemic.
+Guests lined the steps as we took group shots in the shade of the hand-crafted oak arbour.
+I worked hard to capture candid moments of guests having fun during the drinks reception in the hard mid-day sunlight.

 After the wedding breakfast, the top-table was lit by sidelight from the vast Stable Barn window.
 This created atmospheric photographs during the speeches.